Teichlab/bbknn/README.md

 <p align="center"><img src="figures/batch2.png" alt="BBKNN" width="50%"></p>

-## Installation and Documentation
+## Installation

 BBKNN depends on Cython, numpy, annoy and scanpy.
 The package is available on pip, and can be easily installed as follows:

 	pip3 install bbknn

-An HTML render of the BBKNN function docstring, detailing all the parameters, can be accessed at [ReadTheDocs](https://bbknn.readthedocs.io/en/latest/).

-## Usage
+## Usage and Documentation

 BBKNN is designed to immediately slot into the spot occupied by `scanpy.api.neighbors()` in the [Seurat-inspired scanpy workflow](https://nbviewer.jupyter.org/github/theislab/scanpy_usage/blob/master/170505_seurat/seurat.ipynb).
 It computes a batch aligned variant of the neighbourhood graph, with its uses within scanpy including clustering, diffusion map pseudotime inference and UMAP visualisation.
-The basic syntax to run BBKNN on scanpy's AnnData object is as follows:
+The basic syntax to run BBKNN on scanpy's AnnData object (with PCA computed via `scanpy.api.tl.pca()` is as follows:

 	import bbknn
 	bbknn.bbknn(adata)

-This requires you to have PCA coordinates stored within the AnnData object.
+Alternately, you can just provide a PCA matrix with cells as rows and a matching vector of batch assignments for each of the cells and call BBKNN as follows (with `connectivities` being the primary graph output of interest):

+	import bbknn
+	distances, connectivities = bbknn.bbknn_pca_matrix(pca_matrix, batch_list)

 If your dataset is large (e.g. 50,000-100,000 cells), consider setting `approx=True` in your BBKNN call to switch to the more computationally efficient approximate neighbour detection algorithm.
+An HTML render of the BBKNN function docstring, detailing all the parameters, can be accessed at [ReadTheDocs](https://bbknn.readthedocs.io/en/latest/).

+## Example Notebooks

 The repository also features Jupyter Notebooks capturing a range of biological and simulated examples of BBKNN use, along with comparisons to established batch correction methods.
 All of the corresponding objects can be downloaded from [ftp://ngs.sanger.ac.uk/production/teichmann/BBKNN/](ftp://ngs.sanger.ac.uk/production/teichmann/BBKNN/)